evykassirer/playing-the-internship-game/docs/1-Applying/resumes.md

 ### Why resumes are important

 This is only the first step to applying for jobs.
-If you have a weak resume, you don’t even get to the interview part (even if you're super qualified!), so having a good resume is very important.
+If you have a weak resume, you don’t even get to the interview part (even if you're super qualified!).
+So having a good resume is very important.
 Folks that are hiring often spend only a few seconds looking at your resume, so knowing what they're expecting to see and how to impress them is essential for getting your job.

 ### Key goals